Challenge Coins

 Design Process

-Creating one involves several key steps:
+Creating a custom coin involves several key steps:

-1. Conceptualization - Understanding the client's vision.
+1. Concepts - Understanding the client's vision.

-2. Sketching - Initial design sketches.
+2. Sketching - Making initial design sketches.

-Customization Options
+Custom Options

 Clients can customize coins with various metals, finishes, and features such as: